dendronhq/dendron-site/vault/dendron.ref.config.md

 ### useNoteTitleForLink

-If true, use the note title when displaying naked links.
+If true, use the note title when displaying naked links when published.
 This also applies to note references.

 - NOTE: this is not yet fully supported for multi-vault. specifically, cross vault links are not yet supported